openwfm/JPSSdata/README.md

 	- days: number, number of days of simulation (can be decimal).

 For different configurations of the run, create file called 'conf.json' using similar structure than 'conf_example.json' file.

+There is also an example.sh bash script which needs to be run in Kinspeak or change the wrfout path to some existent wrfout file.

 ### Usage L2 minimization:
 1) Run case.py as: